scott-trinkle/portfolio-website/content/news/microct-paper/index.md

 ---
-title: 'New paper: feature extraction from 10 TB of microCT data and spatial registration to diffusion MRI'
+title: 'New paper: feature extraction from a 1 TB microCT image and spatial registration to diffusion MRI'
 date: '2021-03-25T12:00:00.00Z'
 description: 'My new paper was just published in Magnetic Resonance in Medicine.
 It demonstrates a processing pipeline to validate diffusion MRI with microCT.'
 ---